 Originating in China, the heavenly bamboo plant was first introduced to Japan before the 16th century.
 Since its introduction, heavenly bamboo has naturalized in Japan’s southern and central districts.
 When China first introduced it, heavenly bamboo was a popular traditional decoration.
-The berries, flowers, and leaves were showcased in ikebana.
+The red berries, flowers, and leaves were showcased in ikebana.
 This is an art form where people plas flowers, grasses, leaves, and branches in a vase strictly following a set of rules to create centerpieces.

 You’d also find heavenly bamboo in kadomatsu during the Japanese New Year.
 This decoration graced gates or on the sides of doorways to help usher in good fortune.
 The Japanese believed that putting heavenly bamboo in this arrangement made a suitable temporary home for the gods.

 In 1804, heavenly bamboo arrived in England where it earned the botanical name of Nandina.
 This is a Latinized version of the traditional Japanese name for this plant.
 Sacred bamboo or heavenly bamboo refer to the plant’s stems.
 They’re narrow and tall but they have a rough texture with a brown coloring.
 The larger leaves are also very different from bamboo’s foliage.
 It has bright yellow roots that identify it as a member of the barberry family.

 In the United States, there are several varieties of heavenly bamboo available.
 There are varieties of heavenly bamboo that have colorful leaves, and you can find dwarf varieties.
 In the Southern portion of the United States heavenly bamboo is widely considered to be an invasive species.
 Without care, a single plant can spread and turn into a dense thicket.